kahikatea-2020/Breakout-Room-4-23-04/README.md

 Main Card Display
 - Displays the question, and will flip to show the answer

+Button Component
+- Will render after the card has been flipped, will have the options for whether the question was correct or not, and for going to the next question

 Statistics
 - Display how often a correct answer was given, how often the question was asked

+### Routes

+React Routing

+### Data

+Will be placed in .js file

+### Functions

+#### To display a single card
+##### MVP
+- Use the index of the array and increment it between questions

+##### Stretch
+- Randomly render a question based on the difference between the amount of times the question has been asked and the amount of times it has been answered correctly